eltiffster/ENGL508Notebook/Week 2/week2.md

 ##_Shintinchaisa_(新陳代謝), or Metabolism (1960-1970s)

+Kiyonori Kikutake, Kisho Kurokawa and Fumihiko Maki

 ![Marine City](images/metabolism1.jpg)

 * _Shintinchaisa_(新陳代謝) means "metabolism" in a scientific/biological sense, but can also mean "renewal or regeneration...closely related to the Buddhist concepts of transmogrification and reincarnation" (Wendelken 287)
 * Architectural movement, although Metabolism's proponents did write extensively on it
 * Key Text would be _Metabolism 1960—Proposals for a New Urbanism_ (Can't find an original copy, only excerpts in various secondary sources)
   * Prepared for the 1960 Tokyo World Design Conference

 ####History
 * Post-WWII era: reaction to devastation after the war (fire-bombing in Tokyo, twin bombs over Hiroshima and Nagasake) and the constant threat of nuclear warfare